Nero Julius Caesar: Downfall

 The very next year saw a direct attack on Agrippina and Nero.
 Tiberius sent a letter to the Senate in which he accused Agrippina and Nero of misconduct, but was unable to convict them of any attempt at rebellion.
 The attitude of the former and the sexual activity of the latter were the primary accusations against them.
-Agrippina was popular with the people, as was the family of Germanicus, and the people surrounded the senate-house carrying likenesses of the two in protest against the latter.
+Agrippina was popular with the people, as was the family of Germanicus, and the people surrounded the senate-house carrying likenesses of the two in protest against Tiberius.
 The Senate refused to come to a resolution on the matter until it received a clear direction from the emperor to do so.
 Tiberius found it necessary to repeat his charges, and when he did, the Senate no longer delayed; the fate of Agrippina and Nero was sealed.
 Nero was declared an enemy of the state, removed to the island of Pontia, and was killed or encouraged to kill himself in AD 31.
 According to Suetonius, he put an end to his own life when the executioner appeared before him with the instruments of death.